 Who can enrol?

 The minimum age for enrolment is 11 ½ , the first award cannot be taken until the lifesavers is aged 12.
 You must be able to swim 20 metres on your front and 20 metres on your back.
+Please be aware that included in the awards are timed swim elements.
 No previous experience of lifesaving is necessary.
 However, those who hold a current Bronze Medallion may enter the programme at the Silver Medallion level (or perhaps work for a Sports Bronze Medallion).

 What does it cost?